scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 services in this list, or the "Connected State" section for more information about the relationship between the "services" filter property, the "optionalServices" parameter, and the services available to the Scratch Extension.

-Example JSON-RPC **request** sent from Scratch Extension to SDM to initiate discovery:
+Example JSON-RPC **request** sent from Scratch Extension to Scratch Link to initiate discovery:
 ```json5
 {
   "jsonrpc": "2.0",     // JSON-RPC version indicator